Super Lawyers

 • J.L., Pro Ami v CVS Pharmacy (New York 2019) $40,000: A 7-year-old boy suffered an infection.
 He was prescribed Azithromycin.
 CVS dispensed Alendronate, also known as Fosamax, instead.
 The boy suffered respiratory and gastrointestinal issues, including vomiting and shortness of breath.
 His parents alleged that CVS’s failure to dispense the right medication caused his injuries.
 The defense denied liability.
 This case settled for $40,000.

 • Katz v CVS Pharmacy (California 2017) $1.1 million: the female plaintiff is shopping at a CVS store when a store employee strikes her with a heavy metal shopping cart full of stock items.
-The impact knocks the plaintiff over and she hits her head on a shelf and suffers a traumatic brain injury with white matter damage to her cerebellum with permanent cognitive impairment.
+The impact knocks the plaintiff over, and she hits her head on a shelf and suffers a traumatic brain injury with white matter damage to her cerebellum, with permanent cognitive impairment.
 She also suffers cervical back strain and shoulder damage.
-CVS denies liability claiming that the plaintiff’s own negligence was a contributing factor to the incident and denying that plaintiff hit her head on the shelf as alleged.
-Jury awards $1,190,000 in damages including $550k for pain and suffering + $300k for future medical expenses.
+CVS denies liability, claiming that the plaintiff’s own negligence was a contributing factor to the incident and denying that the plaintiff hit her head on the shelf as alleged.
+The jury awards $1,190,000 in damages, including $ 550,000 for pain and suffering and $ 300,000 for future medical expenses.

 pen for business.
 Contractors were inside the store installing shelving and electrical wiring.
-Plaintiff was told the store was closed so he starts walking back out when a large roll of electrical conduit falls on him and knocks him down.
-He suffers a complex hip fracture requiring surgical repair with plates and screws and sues CVS and contractors for premises liability.
-Cases eventually settles for $202,500 with CVS paying for most of the settlement.
+Plaintiff was told the store was closed, so he started walking back out when a large roll of electrical conduit fell on him and knocked him down.
+He suffers a complex hip fracture requiring surgical repair with plates and screws, and sues CVS and contractors for premises liability.
+The case eventually settled for $202,500, with CVS paying for most of the settlement.

 • Kadar v CVS Pharmacy (Indiana 2013) $455,563: the female customer is walking into a CVS store when she slips and falls on accumulated snow and ice in front of the building.
-She breaks her right leg and ankle in the fall and has to undergo several surgeries to repair the injuries.
-She sues CVS for premises liability but CVS denies liability claiming that its snow removal contractor had cleared the walkway shortly before the incident.
+She broke her right leg and ankle in the fall and has to undergo several surgeries to repair the injuries.
+She sues CVS for premises liability, but CVS denies liability, claiming that its snow removal contractor had cleared the walkway shortly before the incident.
 The jury awards the plaintiff $455k in damages.

-• Thompson v CVS Pharmacy (Oklahoma 2013) $460,000: the plaintiff is driving past a CVS store in Oklahoma City when his car skids on a patch of black ice, rolls over and slams into oncoming traffic.
-She suffers moderate head injuries and a ruptured lumbar disc at L4/L5 which requires her to undergo spinal fusion surgery.
-She sues CVS alleging that the source of the black ice was a water leak coming from the CVS store near the intersection.
+• Thompson v CVS Pharmacy (Oklahoma 2013) $460,000: the plaintiff is driving past a CVS store in Oklahoma City when his car skids on a patch of black ice, rolls over, and slams into oncoming traffic.
+She suffers from moderate head injuries and a ruptured lumbar disc at L4/L5, which requires her to undergo spinal fusion surgery.
+She sues CVS, alleging that the source of the black ice was a water leak coming from the CVS store near the intersection.
 CVS denies knowing of the leak but at trial, the store’s assistant manager admits that they were aware of the leak and had actually taken some steps to fix it.
-The jury awards $460,000 which includes punitive damages.
+The jury awards $460,000, which includes punitive damages.

-• Parker v CVS Pharmacy (Alabama 2011) $165,000: plaintiff’s family doctor prescribes her a combination of two antibiotics, sulfamethoxazole, and trimethoprim.
-She goes to CVS to have the prescription filled and they mistakenly give her hydroxyzine, an antihistamine slightly stronger than Benadryl.
+• Parker v CVS Pharmacy (Alabama 2011) $165,000: plaintiff’s family doctor prescribes her a combination of two antibiotics, sulfamethoxazole and trimethoprim.
+She goes to CVS to have the prescription fille,d and they mistakenly give her hydroxyzine, an antihistamine slightly stronger than Benadryl.
 She suffers an acute allergic reaction to the antihistamine and goes to the hospital with uncontrollable shaking.
-She is released from the hospital a few hours later but she claims that the reaction causes her various medical problems over the following 2 years including swelling in her hands and wrists, fatigue, leg pain, vaginal bleeding, and other issues.
+She was released from the hospital a few hours later, but she claims that the reaction caused her various medical problems over the following 2 years, including swelling in her hands and wrists, fatigue, leg pain, vaginal bleeding, and other issues.
 CVS admits that it negligently filled her prescription but disputes the extent of her alleged damages.
 Jury awards $165,000.

-• Ostrow v CVS Pharmacy (Connecticut 2006) $387,500: 77-year-old man suffers an adverse reaction to the prescription drug Biaxin which was filled by CVS.
+• Ostrow v CVS Pharmacy (Connecticut 2006) $387,500: A 77-year-old man suffered an adverse reaction to the prescription drug Biaxin, which CVS filled.
 He sues CVS alleging that the pharmacy failed to properly review his list of current medications and failed to warn him of a potentially dangerous interaction with his blood pressure medication, Zocor.
-The jury awards $387,500 in damages even though the plaintiff’s injuries were apparently not permanent.
+The jury awarded $387,500 in damages even though the plaintiff’s injuries were apparently not permanent.

 • Chachad v CVS Pharmacy (Georgia 2004) $115,000: middle-aged female plaintiff receives a new prescription from her doctor for Glucotrol for the management of her diabetes condition.
 CVS incorrectly fills the prescription with a blood thinner drug called Coumadin.
-Plaintiff takes the wrong medication for a month before undergoing planned surgery on her knee.
-After knee surgery plaintiff experiences excessive bleeding and vomiting at which point doctors discover the medication error by CVS.
-The drug she got from CVS made her blood too thin requiring two days of hospitalization with coagulation therapy, but no long-term injuries.
-CVS blames the mistake on the doctor’s office but the jury ultimately finds CVS responsible and awards $115,000 in damages.
+Plaintiff took the wrong medication for a month before undergoing planned surgery on her knee.
+After knee surgery, the plaintiff experiences excessive bleeding and vomiting, at which point the doctors discover the medication error by CVS.
+The drug she got from CVS made her blood too thin, requiring two days of hospitalization with coagulation therapy, but no long-term injuries.
+CVS blames the mistake on the doctor’s office, but the jury ultimately finds CVS responsible and awards $115,000 in damages.
 This case would have been worth much more if a medication error had caused permanent injuries.

 Hire a Lawyer for your CVS Lawsuit